Ohlone College Transcripts - Admissions and Records

 time if you choose to have your transcript mailed.

 Did You Know…?

 Transfer students from the California Community Colleges to the University of California system currently account for 48% of UC's bachelor's degrees in science, technology, engineering, and mathematics (STEM).
 Source: California Community Colleges Chancellor's Office.
-Visit the Transfer Center for transfer information, such as transfer workshops, applications, scholarships, and more!
+Go to Admissions and Records for information about how to get started at Ohlone College.

-- Standard -Transcripts are $4 USD each for standard delivery (processed within 5 business days).
+- Standard -Transcripts are $4 USD each ($5 effective June 1, 2014) for standard delivery (processed within 5 business days).
 Please note your first two (2) transcripts ordered will be processed at no charge (free).

 - Express processing - are always $10 USD each.
 They may be mailed or picked up the next business day after 4:00pm following the submission of a request.
 Express processing is not available during late registration periods.